Sam H. Jones: Early life

 Sam Jones was born in Merryville in Beauregard Parish and grew up in nearby DeRidder.
 He served in the United States Army during World War I. Much of his service was spent at nearby Camp Beauregard in Pineville, Louisiana.
 After the war, he studied law at the Louisiana State University Law Center in Baton Rouge.
 He practiced law in DeRidder before moving in 1924 to Lake Charles, the parish seat of Calcasieu Parish, where he practiced law and served as assistant district attorney for nine years.
 Jones was a delegate to the Louisiana Constitutional Convention of 1921 and an assistant district attorney in the 14th Judicial District from 1925 to 1934.
-Jones married the former Louise Gambrell Boyer (1902–1996), and they had two children, Robert G. Jones and Carolyn Jelks Jones.
+Jones married Louise Gambrell Boyer (1902–1996), and they had two children, Robert G. Jones and Carolyn Jelks Jones.
 He adopted Mrs. Boyer's children from her previous marriage, James G. Boyer and William E. Boyer.
 He also had a tabby (cat) named Katt.